 QUANTITY AND gATHERING sERVICES

-From time to time Customer may request Gatherer to receive quantities of Gas from or for the account of Customer at the Receipt Points up to theFixed Quantity or other amount set forth in the Transaction or Confirmation and Gather such Gas to or for the account of Customer to the Delivery Points.
+From time to time Customer may request Gatherer to receive quantities of Gas from or for the account of Customer at the Receipt Points up to the amount set forth in the Transaction or Confirmation and Gather such Gas to or for the account of Customer to the Delivery Points.
 Subject to the terms and provisions of this Agreement, Customer agrees to deliver Customer's Gas at the Receipt Point(s) and receive the Thermally Equivalent quantity thereof, less Customer's Fuel and L&U, at the Delivery Point(s) and Gatherer agrees to accept Customer's Gas at such Receipt Point(s), and to Gather and deliver the Thermally Equivalent quantity thereof, less Customer's Fuel and L&U, at the Delivery Point(s), provided, however, that in no event shall Gatherer be obligated to accept, Gather or deliver hereunder Gas on any Day in excess of Customer's Scheduled Nomination.

 article IV